-All Online Safety incidents should be reported to a DSL and recorded appropriately on CPOMS electronic recording system.
+All Online Safety incidents should be reported to a DSL and recorded appropriately on the CPOMS (or equivalent software) electronic recording system.
 All heads of department are part of the designated team and as such should be the first point of contact.
 Incidents will be dealt with in accordance with the school behaviour policy.